Driven by election deniers, this county recounted 2020 votes last week - The Boston Globe

 “If Republicans GAINED voters and Democrats LOST voters — why did Biden receive 30% MORE votes in the November 2020 election than Hillary Clinton did in 2016?” their petition asked.

 Lehman called the argument nonsensical.
 Party registration does not dictate how someone will vote, he said.
 Biden outperformed Clinton in nearly every Pennsylvania county in the 2020 election.
-Trump also raised his vote totals in the county by 16%.
+Trump also raised his vote totals in the county by 16 percent.

 “The voters’ unpredictability — it makes democracy both majestic and messy,” Lehman told county commissioners at a hearing last year.
 The commission ultimately approved the recount 2 to 1, along partisan lines.